xleetsuperhax/Docker_test_project/readme.txt

 This is a small project aimed at demonstrating basic functionalities of docker in the form of images and pulling/running docker images.

+I will assume that you have downloaded docker and have managed to log in the docker service through the terminal.

-To run this project, run the following 2 commands in the commandline
+To run this project, run the following 2 commands in the terminal.

 docker pull xleetsuperhax/quote_generator:latest
 docker run -p 8080:8080 xleetsuperhax/quote_generator